 Electric Storage Radiators and Heaters

-Storage heaters work by 'charging' specially designed heat retaining bricks overnight with cheaper off-peak energy, and then releasing that energy as heat the day after.
+Storage heaters work by 'charging' specially designed heat-retaining bricks overnight with cheaper off-peak energy, then releasing that energy as heat the day after.
 They have the advantage of costing less to run, depending on how much cheaper your off-peak electrical rate is, but with the disadvantage of making an informed guess at how much heat you'll need to store up for the next day.
 If you need more heat than you've stored, you'll have to switch to standard, more expensive electricity.
-Or if it's a warm day and you don't need the radiators on, you've potentially wasted energy by charging them overnight..
+Or if it's a warm day and you don't need the radiators, you've potentially wasted energy by charging them overnight.

-Storage radiators can be installed as single units with individual controls, or as part of a house-wide system with a central programmer and thermostat to keep things simpler.
-Storage heaters come in several types, each with their benefits.
+Storage radiators can be installed as single units with individual controls or as part of a house-wide system with a central programmer and thermostat to keep things simpler.
+Storage heaters come in several types, each with its benefits.

 Storage Heaters with Automatic Charge Control

 An automatic charge control greatly improves a storage heater's efficiency, as a built-in thermostat measures the room temperature during the charging process and only stores an appropriate amount of energy.
 So, if the day is hot, it's likely that less energy will be needed the next day, and so less is stored.
 This takes some of the guesswork out of operating the heaters and is more environmentally friendly - under Part L of the Building Regulations—all new build properties

 Combination Storage Heaters

 These heaters combine the best of stored and direct energy systems.
 Like a normal storage heater, they can be set to charge with energy at low cost overnight and release it the next day to save money.
 However, they are more flexible as they also include a standard convector heater element that can be used if the overnight charge runs out or if the day is freezing and an extra temperature boost is needed.

 Fan Assisted Storage Heaters